senseobservationsystems/sense-android-library/sense-android-library/documentation/storage.md

 Sensor data can be stored in and obtained from local database as well as CommonSense.
 The data will be stored in local database first, and transmitted to CommonSense periodically (see [MsgHandler](documentation/msg_handler.md)).

-To store the data, sensor need to pass a message to MsgHandler by sending an Intent with action_sense_new_data containing the details of datapoint.
-This new data will be stored and buffered in Local database before transmitted to CommonSense at scheduled time.
+To store the data, sensor need to pass a message to [MsgHandler](documentation/msg_handler.md) by sending an Intent with action_sense_new_data containing the details of datapoint.
+This new data will be stored and buffered in local database before transmitted to CommonSense at scheduled time.

     Intent sensorData = new Intent(getString(R.string.action_sense_new_data));
     sensorData.putExtra(DataPoint.SENSOR_NAME, &quot;sensor name&quot;);